Turkic migration: Kimek

 In the mid-9th century, the Kimek-Kipchak confederation emerged in the northern steppes stretching from Lake Balkhash in the east to the Aral Sea in the west.
 They were a confederation of seven minor tribes: Yemeks, Imur, Tatars, Bayandur, Kipchaks, Lanikaz, and Ajlad; and whose leader held the title of "Shad Tutuk", derived from the Middle Chinese military title tuo-tuok 都督 'military governor' (> standard Chinese: dūdū), but started using the title of "Yabgu" instead when remnants of the Uyghur Khaganate fled to them in 840.
 By the early 10th century, the Kimeks bordered the Oghuz to the south, where the Ural formed the boundary.
 According to the Hudud al-'Alam, written in the 10th century, the Kimeks used the title of Khagan.
 They were the most removed from the sedentary civilization of all the Turks and had only one town within their territory.
 In the 11th century, the Kimeks were displaced by the Cumans.

 Later Turkic peoples

 Later Turkic peoples include the Khazars, Turkmens: either Karluks (mainly 8th century) or Oghuz Turks, Uyghurs, Yenisei Kyrgyz, Pechenegs, Cumans-Kipchaks, etc. As these peoples were founding states in the area between Mongolia and Transoxiana, they came into contact with Muslims, and most gradually adopted Islam.
-However, most groups of Turkic people who belonged to other religions, including Christians, Judaists, Buddhists, Manichaeans, and Zoroastrians.
+However, most groups of Turkic people who belonged to other religions, including Christians, Judaists, Buddhists, Manichaeans, and Zoroastrians continued to exist in smaller numbers, up until the Mongol Invasions of Inner and Central Asia..